drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 > things more approachable, not forcing them down your throat :smile:

 Hiya!
 It's really good to be back.
 I took a small hiatus from the blog for a couple weeks.
-I spent that time primarily on learning about some of the cool stuff that happens outside the kernel realm.
+I spent that time primarily learning about some of the cool stuff that happens outside the kernel realm.
 I believe that too much specialization can do to a brain what an undiversified diet does to a body.
 But now I'm back on track!

 Today we're going to talk about the kernel source directory and how to find your way around it.
 We'll cover the basic purpose of every top-level directory and